 Phylum: Magnoliophyta - Class: Equisetopsida - Order: Asparagales - Family: Asparagaceae

-This specimen was photographed in the Algarve in Portugal in April.
+The specimens shown here were photographed in the Algarve in Portugal during April.

 We hope that you have found this information helpful.
 If so we are sure you would also enjoy our books about Algarve wildlife and wildflowers.
 Buy them online here...